Clarifying User Trust For An AI-Powered Startup

 SUMMARY

-Context.ai users were cancelling after payment without explanation.
-I discovered they weren't leaving because of missing features—they were abandoning the product after losing work with no way to recover it.
+Context.ai is an AI-Powered Office Suite, and users were cancelling after payment without explanation.
+During my 3 month contract, I discovered they were abandoning the product after losing work with no way to recover it.
 By the time they reached cancellation, trust was already broken.
 I redesigned the cancellation flow to surface user intent earlier and created a recovery framework to help users maintain trust even when the product failed.

 PROBLEM